pfgithub/threadclient/README.md

 -   [ ] give up on onhide just delete the elements to not waste ram storing youtube iframes
 -   [ ] proper, non-hacky way to auto disable darkreader extension
 -   [ ] full mobile support maybe, might not be worth it
--   [ ] a button to switch to markdown source view
+-   [ ] a button to switch to markdown source view (uh oh what if the comment doesn't have any markdown source…)
 -   [ ] websockets eg : reddit live threads and : mastodon timeline streaming
 -   [ ] multiple accounts (eg a url thing like /1/reddit or something idk)